wyntonfranklin/purdm-web-app/README.md

 ## Mobile Application

 Currently we have an android application for PURDM.
-All you need to do is provide the domain and your user credentials an you are good to go.
+All you need to do is provide the domain and your user credentials and you are good to go.
 Get it [here](https://play.google.com/store/apps/details?id=com.purdm.app&hl=en)

 ## Development